World Ocean Day 2024: Corals in a Changing Climate

 Visit this virtual art gallery of the posters designed by these talented students of Ms. McDougall’s class.
 We hope you enjoy seeing their creativity and skills at work in support of healthy coral reefs!

 Since 1999, CCMI has conducted annual monitoring of coral reefs in Little Cayman to build a database of information about the state of coral reefs and the changes seen over time.
-Our 2022 surveys reveal that Little Cayman’s coral reefs show positive traits of resiliency, with continued high coral and fish
+Results from the 2023 AGRRA surveys were released in the 2023 Reef Report Card.

 Read the main findings in the Healthy Reef Report Card.